Frequently Asked Questions

 It began as an award given jointly by Fairfield University and The Thomas and Elsie Deeley Foundation to a senior at Sacred Heart High School.
 The first scholarship was awarded in 1996 and was originally for four years, at $20,000 per year, to be applied towards the cost of tuition at Fairfield University.
 The $20,000 award consisted of $10,000 from the Deeley Foundation and a $10,000 matching scholarship from Fairfield University.
 It was increased to $24,000 beginning in 1999 and consisted of $12,000 from the Deeley Foundation and $12,000 from Fairfield University.

-In 2021 the Archdiocese of Harford closed Sacred Heart High School, a school that provided 99 years of quality education to students in the Waterbury area.
+In 2021, the Archdiocese of Hartford closed Sacred Heart High School, a school that provided 99 years of quality education to students in the Waterbury area.
 Former Sacred Heart students wishing to continue their Catholic education transferred to Holy Cross High School, St. Paul’s High School, or elsewhere.
 After careful and thoughtful consideration, The Thomas and Elsie Deeley Foundation decided to continue awarding college scholarships to deserving students by affiliating with St. Paul’s High School in Bristol, CT.

 return to questions